Declaration of Independence

 UNQUOTE

-This is well worth seeing.
+This film is well worth seeing.

 Blackstone's Commentaries Live On - http://avalon.law.yale.edu/18th_century/blackstone_bk1ch1.asp